dimiz51/PetsArtistGAN/README.md

 - google_collab/PetsGAN.ipynb: Jupyter Notebook to train the model on Google Collab

 # Datasets
-In order to create the training and validation sets to train our PetsGAN model from scratch, run follow the steps below.
+In order to create the training and validation sets to train our PetsArtist model from scratch, run follow the steps below.

 ### Step 1: Download and generate the Oxford Pets dataset from Tensorflow-Datasets